 In the field of advertising music he has won the prestigious D&AD award for best music [twice], the ‘Creative Circle Gold’ and several ‘Clios’ [New York] and ‘Golden Lions’ [Cannes].
 Credits include Levi’s, British Airways, Renault, Volvos, C&G, Tag Heuer, Pepsi as well as US/global campaigns for De Beers and Delta Airlines and Bafta ‘gongs’ for his scores for the documentaries The Celts and Testament.

 After this period as a media composer, his return to the music mainstream was initially marked by the success of the Adiemus project.
-Adiemus, combining the ‘classical’ with ethnic vocal sounds and percussion with an invented language, topped classical and ‘pop’ charts around the world.
+Adiemus, combining the ‘classical’ with global vocal sounds and percussion with an invented language, topped classical and ‘pop’ charts around the world.

-In the summer of 2005 he scored the feature film, River Queen starring Kiefer Sutherland & Samantha Morton, the soundtrack of which won the Golden Goblet award for best score at the Shanghai Film Festival.
+In the summer of 2005 he scored the feature film, River Queen starring Kiefer Sutherland and Samantha Morton, the soundtrack of which won the Golden Goblet award for best score at the Shanghai Film Festival.

-In 2004 he entered Classic FM’s ‘Hall of Fame” at No8, the highest position for a living composer, as well as in 2006 ranking No4 amongst British composers.
-Karl Jenkins was in 2015 confirmed as the most popular living composer in Classic FM’s 'Ultimate Hall of Fame'.
-In 2023 The Armed Man: a Mass for Peace was placed fifth in the Hall of Fame and in a list of Great British Classics – in both cases the highest position of a living composer - and was selected to represent the decade 2000-2009 in BBC Radio 3’s Soundscape of a Century.
+In 2004 Karl Jenkins entered Classic FM’s ‘Hall of Fame” at No8, the highest position for a living composer, as well as in 2006 ranking No4 amongst British composers.
+In 2015 he was confirmed as the most popular living composer in Classic FM’s 'Ultimate Hall of Fame'.
+In 2023 The Armed Man: A Mass for Peace was placed fifth in the Hall of Fame and in a list of Great British Classics – in both cases the highest position of a living composer - and was selected to represent the decade 2000-2009 in BBC Radio 3’s Soundscape of a Century.

-As a conductor Karl has appeared on the rostrum in the Royal Albert Hall and Royal Festival Hall in London, the Welsh Millennium Centre and St David’s Hall in Cardiff, and Carnegie Hall and Lincoln Center in New York, as well as conducting performances of his music as far afield as Johannesburg, Mumbai, Hong Kong, Beijing (The Forbidden City Concert Hall) and Tokyo.
+As a conductor, Karl has appeared on the rostrum in the Royal Albert Hall and Royal Festival Hall in London, the Welsh Millennium Centre and St David’s Hall in Cardiff, and Carnegie Hall and Lincoln Center in New York, as well as conducting performances of his music as far afield as Johannesburg, Mumbai, Hong Kong, Beijing (The Forbidden City Concert Hall) and Tokyo.
 During the coronavirus pandemic of 2020, highlights from Karl's The Armed Man: a Mass for Peace and Adiemus were performed and recorded by over 6000 members of the Stay at Home Choir from 72 countries.

 Karl holds a D.Mus [Doctor of Music] degree from the University of Wales, has been made both a Fellow and an Associate of the Royal Academy of Music, where a room has been named in his honour, and has fellowships at Cardiff University, Swansea University, the Royal Welsh College of Music & Drama, Trinity College Carmarthen, Swansea Metropolitan University and was also presented by Classic FM with the ‘Red f' award for ‘outstanding service to classical music’.
 Further awards include an honorary doctorate of music from the University of Leicester, the Chancellors Medal from the University of Glamorgan and two Honorary visiting Professorships, one at Thames Valley University/London College of Music and the other at the ATriUM, Cardiff.